-There is also information available via our website, www.casagalveston.org and Facebook page - Galveston CASA.
+There is also information available via our website, www.casagalveston.org and Facebook page -CASA of Galveston County..

 The best way to keep yourself aware is to become involved; if you have a question, please ask.

 Section 9: CONFIDENTIALITY

 Part of the responsibilities of a CASA advocate requires that all information provided regarding the child(ren) and families will be held in strictest confidence.
 Failure to comply with confidentiality can be grounds for immediate dismissal from the CASA program.